 The World’s first bungee jump took place in Bristol on 1 April 1979 and was undertaken by members of the Oxford University Dangerous Sports Club.
 David Kirke, who jumped first, did so wearing a top hat and tails.
 The best bit?
 He jumped with a glass of champagne in his hand.

 Brunel wasn’t actually the sole designer of the Clifton Suspension Bridge.
-It was originally designed by Thomas Telford and had a more gothic style.
-When Brunel took over he initially designed the bridge to have Egyptian influences – even complete with Sphinxes!
-However, this was later dropped.
+It was Thomas Telford who originally designed the bridge, which had a more gothic style.
+When Brunel took over, he initially designed the bridge to have Egyptian influences – even complete with Sphinxes!
+However, he dropped this later.

-It’s no wonder that we have our own Balloon Fiesta (Europe’s largest annual meeting of hot air balloons, attracting over 130 hot air balloons from across the globe!)
+It’s no wonder that we have our own Balloon Fiesta.
+This is Europe’s largest annual meeting of hot air balloons, attracting over 130 hot air balloons from across the globe!